bixb922/crank-organ/doc-software/README.md

 To ease the installation process, I have included the libraries in the repository and installation files.
 There is no need for a separate installation of these libraries.

 # Under development/testing
-Most code, especially the MIDI file parser, have been tested extensively, although I keep making small changes.
-I have tested all options under many circumstances.
-Also, I have tested the system with large tunelibs and large setlists without problemas.
+Most code, especially the MIDI file parser, has been tested extensively, although I keep making changes.
+I have tried tested all options under many circumstances.
+Please report problems as github issue.

 The following features need more testing or development:
 * Microphone for tuning.
 I have not included a way to aid setting the sensitivity of the microphone.
 Automatic volume control microphones are best to measure tuning, but will not measure volume.